 The PATHWAYS study identifies transitions and transformations needed across sectors to achieve Minnesota’s statutory goal of reducing economy-wide greenhouse gas emissions 80% below 2005 levels by 2050.
 The study highlights the central role of the electric utility, which, by decarbonizing electricity supply, enables emissions reductions from transportation and buildings through electrification.

-E3’s portfolio analysis explores least-cost portfolios of demand-side and supply-side options for Xcel to meet its carbon reduction goals while continuing to provide customers with reliable, affordable electric service.
+E3’s portfolio analysis (see graphic) explores least-cost portfolios of demand-side and supply-side options for Xcel to meet its carbon reduction goals while continuing to provide customers with reliable, affordable electric service.

 Both studies, conducted independently but in parallel with Xcel’s own modeling, provided key insights and ultimately supported the direction laid out by Xcel in its proposed IRP.